 Billie Jerome Allen was sentenced to death for a bank robbery during which a bank guard was killed.
 According to court documents Billie Jerome Allen and Norris Holder would enter the bank in Missouri armed with semi automatic weapons.
 The bank guard would be fatally shot.
-Both Billie Jerome Allen and Norris Holder would be arrested and in separate trials would be convicted and sentenced to death.
+Both Billie Jerome Allen and Norris Holder would be arrested and in separate trials would be convicted and sent to Federal Death Row

 Billie Jerome Allen 2021 Information

 |Release Date: DEATH SENT|

 On March 17, 1997, security guard Richard Heflin was killed during an armed robbery of the Lindell Bank & Trust in St. Louis (Forest Park), Missouri.
 Billie Jerome Allen and Norris G. Holder were charged and convicted in separate jury trials for violating 18 U.S.C. §§ 2, 2113(a) and (e) (1994) (armed robbery by force or violence in which a killing occurs) (Count I) and 18 U.S.C. §§ 2, 924(c) (1) and (j) (1) (1994 and Supp.
 II 1996) (carrying or using a firearm during a crime of violence and committing murder) (Count II).
 Allen was sentenced to life in prison on Count I and received a sentence of death on Count II.
 Holder received sentences of death for both Counts I and II.
 In these direct appeals, Allen and Holder raise numerous challenges to the constitutionality of the Federal Death Penalty Act of 1994, they allege that the district court2 committed several errors during jury voir dire, trial, and sentencing, and they raise various other statutory and constitutional challenges to their convictions and sentences.
 For the reasons discussed below, we affirm Allen’s and Holder’s convictions and sentences.